-“How do you know what that thing is?”
+“How did you know what that thing was?”
 Xan stared at the corpse.
-“I’ve never heard of one and I read more than you do.”
-He whispered.
+“I’ve never heard of one and I read way more than you do,” he whispered.

 “The guard has run into them on occasion.
 Knowing the threats to the village is part of our training.”
 Cho looked pointedly at Xan.
 “That’s why you need to learn to take care of yourself, regardless of what your father or the Path of Peace people say.
 Because the reality is, I’m not always going to be here to save you.
 The world is a harsh place.
 If you are going to be on your own, you need to learn to fight.”
 Cho took off his blood-soaked gloves and tossed them on the creature’s corpse.

 “So if that thing follows trouble, what was it doing here?”
 Xan quickly scanned out into the woods.
 At that moment there was a long howl quickly answered by several more.